Adonis Gay Holiday

 • Add on another country - Fiji and Australia are both less than 4 hours from New Zealand

-We don't like staying in smelly shacks on our vacations, and we're pretty sure you don't either!
-After working hard for your trip, you deserve an enjoyable, comfortable place to wind down at the end of your day.
-We put a LOT of time into finding the perfect accommodation for your trip so after sniffing around, fluffing pillows, and testing showers we have narrowed down our favorite properties that won't disappoint.
-Check out our approved accommodation to get an idea of the types of places you can expect to lay your head during your Detours New Zealand gay trip.
+We don't like staying in smelly shacks on our vacations and we're pretty sure you don't either!
+You work hard to go on vacation and we believe you deserve an enjoyable, comfortable place to wind down at the end of each day.
+We put a LOT of time into finding the perfect accommodation for your trip.
+After rigorous wifi signal testing, fluffing pillows, and taking a shower or two, we've narrowed down our favorite properties.
+Check out our approved accommodation to see where we've stayed in the past and where we'll likely be staying on your trip.

 Located just a stone’s throw away from the serene waterfront in the Quay Park precinct, this property is in prime position to enjoy the city.
 Situated in Auckland’s city centre, it's easy to dine at one of the many surrounding eateries, explore designer boutiques, browse High Street’s quaint cobbled alley ways, or be entertained by the activities at Queen’s Wharf.